From Festival Founder and Director Anne Morse Hambrock:

 But now cartoonists travel all over the world getting to know their fans and giving them more opportunity to have an insider's view of their work.

-Over the past six years I have had the good fortune to attend a number of comic festivals.
+Over the years I have had the good fortune to attend a number of comic festivals.
 And I have seen how hungry the public is to meet these artists and see how they create their art and hear why they decided to become cartoonists and how they achieved their dreams.

 I have had such a terrific experience at the festivals I've attended that, in 2011, I jumped in with both feet and created the Kenosha Festival of Cartooning.